Mtman1987/nexus-hub1.1/README.md

 3. Set the IP to `127.0.0.1`.
 4. Set the Port to `9003`.
 5. If you get a "port in use" error, you can change the port, but you must enter the same port number into the API Key Vault.
-6. Save these settings in both Streamer.bot and Nexus Hub.
+6. Save these settings in both Streamer.bot and Apollo Station.